Music Box Theatre (Chicago): Current operations

 William Schopf (the building owner since 1986) took over operations of the theater in 2003.
 It has been independently owned and operated by the Southport Music Box Corporation since then.
 Southport Music Box Corporation also owns and operates Music Box Films, a distributor of foreign and independent films which began in 2007.

 Music Box Theatre, August 2018.
 Lower marquee replaced.

 Renovations

 In 1991 a 100-seat theater was built in an existing storefront adjacent to the lobby, opening to the public on July 3 of that year.
 "Theatre 2" was remodeled in 2013 to accommodate new digital projection and audio systems, as well as a larger screen.
 Theatre acoustics were improved, replacement seats were installed, and some rows of seats were removed leaving it with a seating capacity of 75.
 A bar and lounge was added in 2015 in the storefront directly north of the original building.
 The lower portion of the marquee was replaced in 2018, it was designed to replicate the original.
+In 2026 a newly created Theater 3 was built and opened.